 The Creative Catalyst

-Telco Together Foundation Program Manager
+Telco Together Foundation (2015-2019)

 Melbourne Based Artist

-Sculptor - Present
+Sculptor - Ongoing

 I’m influenced by urban trends and contemporary issues and interested in questioning everyday patterns by intervening and provoking alternative forms of discourse.
 I hope that my artworks assist to transition a viewer to make connections between disparate ideas and give a different perspective on something they are already aware of.
 Above all I value the awake, curious and creative mind that cross pollinates ideas to join the dots and build new ideas.

-Project Reclaim 2013 - Present
+Project Reclaim 2013 - Ongoing

 Director and Artist of The Project Reclaim.
 This is an organic sculpture series made from antique fabrics and organic materials to create unique sculptural pieces.
-Pieces are sold and donated to charity.

 Digital Change Maker

-Digital Change Maker Jun 2013 - Present
+Digital Change Maker 2013 - 2017

 Technology is becoming a key tool in creating substantial positive change in the world.
 There is a huge range of groups and diversity of approaches, all playing their important part.
 Digital change makers play a key role in supporting these groups and approaches, helping them think and learn about systems thinking, utilising networks, facilitation and working with people to co-create and engage on a larger scale.

-Climate Positive Foundation Nov 2011 - Dec 2012
+Climate Positive Foundation 2012

 As General Manager my role was primarily in business planning to successfully increase participation and funding from a number of non-traditional sectors in carbon offsetting.
+(Maternity leave role)

-Green Building Council 2011-2011
+Green Building Council 2011

 The Green Building Council Australia (GBCA) is a non-profit organisation committed to a sustainable property industry by encouraging the adoption of green building practices through the Green Rating tools, advocacy, membership services and education programs.